 The purpose of the Sojourn is to heighten awareness of and appreciation for the Delaware River and its watershed, which flows for 330 miles through New York, New Jersey, Pennsylvania, and Delaware.

 Studies and research have shown that connecting with nature is good for your health and well-being, as well as teaches important lessons of conservation and stewardship.
 In this region, there is no need to travel far to do so; the Delaware River is close by, a gas tank away from about 20% of the nation's population.

 Join the Delaware River Sojourn and experience a fun, ultimate "staycation," which celebrates family, friends, and the great outdoors!
 Come out and paddle the Delaware River, the longest un-dammed river east of the Mississippi.

-NEW!
-All Day Plans for the 2016 Sojourn are Now Available!
+Day Plans for the 2016 Sojourn are Available!

 Click on the 'Day Plans' tab to view and download.
 Driving directions are included.

 Event Flyers from the National Park Service Upper Delaware Scenic and Recreational River (UPDE)